rotundasoftware/steamer/README.md

 RedisContainer = steamer.Containers.Base.extend( {
 	initialize : function( options ) {
 		// Called when a container is instantiated.
-Save a reference to our redis client this._client = options.client;
+Save a reference to our redis client. this._client = options.client;
 	},